PMNS matrix in a non-universal $U(1)_{X}$ extension to the MSSM with one massless neutrino: Family mixing

+We present in figures \ref{NOresults} and \ref{IOresults} the allowed values for $h_{2e(\mu)}^{\nu k}$ as a function of $\theta_{e\mu}$ for Normal and Inverse ordering respectively.
+It can be seen that there are two solutions for each Yukawa coupling, a positive and a negative, although the sign of each coupling cannot be chosen independently of the others.
+On the one hand, Normal Ordering scheme allows all Yukawa couplings to be either positive or negative while $\alpha$ phase is negative, so its absolute value is shown.
+On the other hand, Inverse Ordering scheme requires either $h_{2\mu}^{\nu \mu}$ negative and $h_{2\mu}^{\nu e}$ and $h_{2\mu}^{\nu \tau}$ with positive sign, or $h_{2\mu}^{\nu e}$ and $h_{2\mu}^{\nu \tau}$ to be negative while $h_{2\mu}^{\nu \mu}$ positive, forbidding the same sign for all three couplings although again both positive and negative value is shown in figure \ref{IOresults}.
+Furthermore, $\alpha$ and $\gamma$ phases are negative in this case, so their absolute value is shown.

-All in all, we have shown that given the neutrino mass eigenvalues and the Majorana phases, there is always a set of dimensionless Yukawa couplings that recreate the PMNS matrix.
-In this case, three complex parameters and three real parameters are the minimal set that reproduces the PMNS parameters with no additional Majorana phases.
-Nevertheless, general Majorana phases and charged lepton like phases can be included in the parametrization which consequently provides an appropriate set of parameters since the number of free parameters in the SM sector increases.
-It is also important to notice that the contributions due to exotic particles become negligible as a consequence of its dependence with the $U(1)_{X}$ scale.
-Finally, the relationship among Yukawa couplings and mixing angles has been already studied, and the relationship is neither trivial nor short, they can be seen however in \cite{neutrinobasis}
+On the whole, we have obtained that given the neutrino mass eigenvalues there is always a set of dimensionless Yukawa couplings that recreate the PMNS matrix.
+In this case, three complex parameters and three real parameters from neutral lepton interactions together with one mixing angle from charged lepton rotation, are the minimal set of parameters needed to reproduce the PMNS matrix with no additional Majorana phases.